norgeous/comfyui-chunker/README.md

     - for swapping the width and height
     - for setting up a mega pixel value?
       - maybe just a megapixel value instead of width/height, etc?

+## Donations

+- ??

+## Known bugs

+- VACE sometimes rejects the size (esp. some smaller sizes)
+- When using Load Image with mask connected, but no mask drawn, then Chunker throws error
+- KSampler with seed connected to values causes Combine to error
+- Can't have 2x divide+combine in same workflow because execution order means out of vram error is likely